Limeth/vulkano/DESIGN.md

 checks, and are the tools used by the safe implementations of the traits.
 Vulkano also provides some safe implementations for convenience such as `CpuAccessibleBuffer` or `AttachmentImage`.

+// TODO
+Not true.
+The `UsageImage` struct for instance performs a lot of checks and actually returns an error if it fails.

 # Runtime vs compile-time checks

 The second category of objects described above are objects that describe to the Vulkan